Jayne Mansfield

-Jayne Mansfield (born Vera Jayne Palmer; April 19, 1933 – June 29, 1967) was an American actress, singer, nightclub entertainer, and Playboy Playmate.
-A sex symbol of the 1950s and early 1960s while under contract at 20th Century Fox, Mansfield was known for her well-publicized personal life and publicity stunts.
-Her film career was short-lived, but she had several box-office successes and won a Theatre World Award and a Golden Globe Award.
+Jayne Mansfield (born Vera Jayne Palmer; April 19, 1933 – June 29, 1967) was an American actress, Playboy Playmate, and sex symbol of the 1950s and early 1960s.
+She was known for her numerous publicity stunts and open personal life.
+Her film career was short-lived, but she had several box-office successes and won a Theatre World Award and Golden Globe Award.
+She gained the nickname of Hollywood's "smartest dumb blonde."